jamesquinlan/Intro-Database-SQL/homework/ps1.md

 #### Exercises

 **Directions**: Create a GitHub account.
-All assignments will be submitted in GitHub.
+All assignments will be submitted to your GitHub account.
 You can use any format (e.g., .md, .txt) EXCEPT word processors (e.g., MS Word) to upload your solutions.
 All queries will use the `Products` table.
+Connect to the database.
+Copy [Products.sql](https://github.com/jamesquinlan/mat301/tree/master/products), change database name to your database, paste in Query window, then execute.

 ===